Islands in the Net: Political order of the world in Islands

 In the world of the novel the USA and the Soviet Union are still the world powers.
 The international political order, which is guarded by the Vienna Convention and uses censorship as a means of keeping the world order, is weak and divided, and to avoid world panic protects the terrorists from F.A.C.T.
-Countries that grow in power are Grenada, Singapore and Luxemburg, the so-called data havens where data piracy is legitimate.
+Countries that grow in power are Grenada, Singapore and Luxembourg, the so-called data havens where data piracy is legitimate.
 Organizations that feel threatened by the growing influence of havens are Rizome Industries Group, an economic democracy global corporation which suffers losses because of the data piracy and wants to negotiate with the pirates, and the Free Army of Counter-Terrorism (F.A.C.T.) which calls itself “the real world police” and plans to deal with any signs of attacks on “doctrines of national sovereignty”.
 This is the main reason why F.A.C.T. assassinates Winston Stubbs and bombs the ship on which Laura was sailing with Singaporean pirates.

 The novel shows a new phenomenon emerging in the political world.
 The global organizations start realizing that they no longer need governments to successfully run their affairs; “Let us cut out the middleman,” says a worker for another corporation.
 The F.A.C.T. seems to be fighting signs of such thinking, while at the same time it is itself a global corporation which took over the government of Mali in order to have its own military base.

 Africa is still “a mess”.
 The only problem which has been solved is famine, thanks to "the scop", a single-cell protein.
 The countries still suffer from poverty and political instability.
 People die from retroviruses and have no perspectives, and developed countries are not interested in what is going on there.